oscar-system/Oscar.jl/docs/src/integer.md

     double slash operator '//' should be used for fractions.

 ### [Exact Division](@id integer_exact_division)

+Exact division is carried out using the `divexact` function.

 The result of the exact division of two integers will always be another integer.
 Exact division raises an exception if the division is not exact, or if